 Final Hot Tips

-- Click through on any of the images or links to find the original templates and start creating your own!
+- Click through on any of the links below the images above to start creating your own using the templates!
 Use my ideas and final designs as inspiration.
 Swap out your text, font and image to create a new design.

-- Don’t just create one image – create a whole series of images like I did!
-It’s quicker, more fun and you’ll be set for Christmas Images for the next couple of weeks if you batch them!
+- Don't just create one image – create a whole series of images like I did – 12 days of Christmas Images in fact!
+It's quicker, more fun and you'll be set for Christmas posts for the next couple of weeks if you batch them!